Absence of measurement- and unraveling-induced entanglement transitions in continuously monitored one-dimensional free fermions: Introduction

 The study of entanglement dynamics in continuously monitored free fermionic systems was initiated in Ref.~\cite{Cao2019}, which considered a 1D tight-binding chain subject to continuous measurements of lattice-site occupation numbers.
 Based on a phenomenological quasiparticle picture, the authors concluded that no measurement-induced entanglement transition occurs in this model; rather, the stationary entanglement obeys an area law for any nonzero measurement rate $\gamma$.

-This conclusion was challenged by numerical results from Alberton et al.~\cite{Alberton2021}, which suggested a Kosterlitz--Thouless (KT) transition from an area-law phase to a critical phase at low measurement rates.
+This conclusion was challenged by numerical results from Alberton et al.~\cite{Alberton2021}, which suggested a KT transition from an area-law phase to a critical phase at low measurement rates.
 The critical phase is characterized by logarithmic growth of the entanglement entropy with subsystem size, algebraically decaying correlations, and emergent conformal invariance.
 These findings were further supported by a field-theoretic analysis of Dirac fermions~\cite{Buchhold2021}.
-Subsequently, several modifications of the model studied in Refs.~\cite{Cao2019, Alberton2021} were found to display similar phenomenology, including long-range hopping~\cite{Muller2022, Minato2022, Qiu2025}, spatial disorder~\cite{Szyniszewski2023, Matsubara2025, Qiu2025, Zhao2025}, Floquet driving~\cite{Chatterjee2025}, and tunable measurement schemes that interpolate continuously between different unravelings of the same Lindblad master equation~\cite{Eissler2025}.
+Subsequently, several modifications of the model studied in Refs.~\cite{Cao2019, Alberton2021} were found to display similar phenomenology.
+These include long-range hopping~\cite{Muller2022, Minato2022, Qiu2025}, spatial disorder~\cite{Szyniszewski2023, Szyniszewski24, Matsubara2025, Qiu2025, Zhao2025}, Floquet driving~\cite{Chatterjee2025}, as well as tunable measurement schemes that interpolate continuously between different unravelings of the same Lindblad master equation~\cite{Eissler2025}.

 In the context of tunable measurements, the quantum state diffusion equation used to model continuous monitoring in Refs.~\cite{Cao2019, Alberton2021} can be viewed as one particular stochastic unraveling of the open-system dynamics of the average state, which are governed by a Markovian quantum master equation in Lindblad form.
 However, the unraveling of a Lindblad equation into quantum trajectories is not unique and depends on the specific type of continuous measurement performed~\cite{Jacobs2006, Gardiner2015, Wiseman2010, Jacobs2014}.
 Continuous monitoring can lead to either quantum jumps or quantum state diffusion, described by distinct stochastic Schr\"odinger equations.
 In Ref.~\cite{Alberton2021}, both types of trajectories were found to yield qualitatively similar results.
 However, even when restricting to quantum state diffusion, the choice of unraveling remains nonunique: Besides the unraveling considered in Refs.~\cite{Cao2019, Alberton2021}, where entangling unitary dynamics compete with disentangling measurements, there exists a \emph{unitary unraveling} of the same master equation that describes time evolution under randomly fluctuating onsite potentials~\cite{Cao2019}.
 For this unitary unraveling, the steady-state entanglement entropy exhibits volume-law scaling, raising the question of whether an entanglement transition occurs when interpolating between the conventional and unitary unravelings, analogous to unraveling-induced phase transitions observed in quantum circuits~\cite{Vovk2022, Vovk2024}.
 This question was answered affirmatively in Ref.~\cite{Eissler2025}: Numerical results indicate that not only changing the measurement rate but also tuning the unraveling can induce a KT transition from an area-law to a critical phase, while volume-law entanglement occurs only at a single point in parameter space.